Paul J. Bradley: Auxiliary Bishop of Pittsburgh

-On December 16, 2004, Bradley was appointed auxiliary bishop of the Diocese of Pittsburgh and titular bishop of Afufenia by Pope John Paul II.
-He received his episcopal consecration on February 2, 2005, from then-Bishop Donald Wuerl, with then-Bishop DiNardo and Bishop David Zubik serving as co-consecrators, at St. Paul Cathedral.
-His selected as his episcopal motto: "Waiting in Joyful Hope."
+On December 16, 2004, Bradley was appointed auxiliary bishop of Pittsburgh and titular bishop of Afufenia by Pope John Paul II.
+He received his episcopal consecration on February 2, 2005, from Bishop Donald Wuerl, with then-Bishop DiNardo and Bishop David Zubik serving as co-consecrators, at St. Paul Cathedralin Pittsburgh.
+His selected as his episcopal motto "Waiting in Joyful Hope".

-In June 2006, Bradley was elected as apostolic administrator of the diocese, serving until the installation of Bishop Zubik in September 2007.
+In June 2006, Bradley was named apostolic administrator of the diocese, serving until the installation of Bishop Zubik in September 2007.

 Bishop of Kalamazoo

-On April 6, 2009, Bradley was named as the fourth bishop of the Diocese of Kalamazoo.
-Succeeding the retiring Bishop James A. Murray, Bradley was installed at St. Augustine Cathedral in Kalamazoo on June 5, 2009.
-As bishop, he serves over 107,000 Catholics in Southwestern Michigan.
-On March 22, 2014, Bradley released the following statement in response to a federal court ruling that the Michigan ban on same sex marriage was unconstitutional:With the stroke of a pen, the meaning of marriage, one of society's most sacred institutions and the very foundation of the family, has been redefined in our state.On September 4, 2018, Bradley proposed a ten-step plan for overhauling church policies on the reporting of sexual abuse allegations.
+On April 6, 2009, Bradley was named the bishop of Kalamazoo.
+Succeeding the retiring Bishop James Albert Murray, Bradley was installed at St. Augustine Cathedral in Kalamazoo, Michigan, on June 5, 2009.
+As bishop, he served over 107,000 Catholics in Southwestern Michigan.
+In 2014, Bradley released the following statement in response to a federal court ruling that the Michigan ban on same sex marriage was unconstitutional:With the stroke of a pen, the meaning of marriage, one of society's most sacred institutions and the very foundation of the family, has been redefined in our state.in 2018, Bradley proposed a ten-step plan for overhauling church policies on the reporting of sexual abuse allegations.
 In January 2019, Bradley started a controversy when he assigned Archbishop Emeritus John Nienstedt, formerly of the Archdiocese of St. Paul and Minneapolis, to assist for several months at a parish in Battle Creek, Michigan.
-Many parishioners did not want Nienstadt due to his failure to report sexual abuse claims.
+Many parishioners did not want Nienstadt due to his previous failures to report sexual abuse claims.
 After two weeks, Nienstadt left Battle Creek.
 On January 19, Bradley made this statement:Archbishop Nienstedt's presence has unintentionally brought about a sense of disunity, fear, and hurt to many of you during this brief period of time....As your spiritual father and shepherd, I regret that more than words can express.

+Retirement and legacy

+Pope Francis accepted Bradley's resignation as bishop of Kalamazoo on May 23, 2023.
+In September 2023, Bradley was named the administrator of the Diocese of Steubenville.
+Bradley was relieved of his duties as administrator in June 2024.